-If you would like an informal chat about the role before applying please email Oliver Robertson at oliverr@quaker.org.uk.
+If you would like an informal chat about the role before applying, please email Yoshika Kobayashi at yoshikak@quaker.org.uk

 About us

 About Quakers

 The Religious Society of Friends (Quakers) is a radical faith group with its roots in Christianity.
 It emerged in the mid-17th century as a group with no separate priesthood, and with a form of worship based in silence.